How to start a Christian Blog – The Ultimate Guide

 Sidenote: If anyone can give me some tips on how to monetize Amazon, I’d love to hear because one thing I’m really bad in, is integrating Amazon products in my posts.
 Like really bad.

 Anyways.
 I only really started monetizing my faith blog once I was accepted into Mediavine.
-An advertising network, that bloggers can join once their traffic hits 25.000 monthly sessions per month.
+An advertising network, that bloggers can join once their traffic hits 25k sessions within a 30 day period.

 Might sound easy, but it definitely is not.
 See, in order to hit 25.000 sessions in a month, you need to have at least 850 sessions per day.
 That means 850 different people need to visit your blog in one day.
 That is wild!